 We actively support research that sheds light on the issue of gender-based violence.
-We share our knowledge through our Speaker Series events and research publications.
+We share this research and our community’s services and resources through our Speaker Series.

 We also collaborate with groups working to end gender-based violence.
 Together, we strive to contribute to conversations and find solutions to issues such as gender-based violence, youth and drinking, and engaging men in violence prevention.